 - Financial Deals.
 Revenue from deals that are primarily financially driven like site licenses, test/disaster recovery licenses, or usage audits

 Each category can be further subdivided into a number of ‘spokes’.
-Each spoke represents an event that occurs in the marketplace that drives a prospect to begin the process of considering the purchase a solution.
+Each spoke represents an event that occurs in the marketplace that drives a prospect to begin the process of considering the purchase of a solution.
 This table describes the categories and spokes for Liqlytics:

 When Liqlytics looked at their historical sales transactions they found 12 patterns of similar sales transactions.
-For example, for net new customers they found that when a firm hired a new VP of Marketing there was a good chance that person would consider a new marketing automation solution.
+For example, for net new customers, they found that when a firm hired a new VP of Marketing there was a good chance that person would consider a new marketing automation solution.
 Additionally, they learned that if a prospect had recently experienced a bad quarter from a sales perspective, they were significantly more receptive to acquiring a new marketing automation solution.
 To learn more about how to identify these types of events, check out Product Managers: Change the Top of the Sales Funnel: Trigger Driven Prospecting.

 Here is a complete version of Liqlytics’ Moneywheel:

 The Moneywheel can be used to analyze sales transactions, territory performance, and sales team/sales rep performance, and to plan demand generation campaigns.
 To learn more about the Moneywheel concept check out Moneywheel – A Revenue Sourcing Analysis Technique for Product Managers.
-To conduct your own Moneywheel Analysis project check out the Moneywheel Project Overview.

 Not all customers contribute the same revenue to the enterprise.
 This is especially true for SaaS customers.
 Understanding the relative contribution each customer makes is critical for product managers.
 Revenue tiering is an analytical technique that can help product managers understand how each customer contributes to the business.
 Here is a summary revenue tiering analysis for Liqlytics: